box/boxcli/examples/User Creation & Provisioning/README.md

 **Note**: Please specify either a local upload path or a folder structure JSON path, not both.

-### Updating parameters
+### Define script parameters

-There are 3 ways to pass parameters from users:
+There are 3 ways to pass parameters:
 * Use hardcoded value in script:

 Please update all needed parameters in the script [here](/examples/User%20Creation%20%26%20Provisioning/Users_Create_Provision.ps1#L26-L38) before running.